 Traditionally, families who have a child enrolled at Nottinghill can volunteer in the classroom.
-Volunteering is not mandatory, and if you would like to volunteer, the Ministry of Education requires the following: a Criminal Reference Check with Vulnerable Sector Screening, proof of TB test, a physician's note stating that you are fit to participate in classroom volunteering, and proof of immunizations (excluding the Covid-19 vaccine), or a conscientious or religious exemption statement in lieu of proof of immunizations.
+This is not mandatory, and if you would like to volunteer, the Ministry of Education requires a Criminal Reference Check with Vulnerable Sector Screening, proof of a 1 step TB test (recommended), and proof of immunizations (excluding the Covid-19 vaccine), or a conscientious or religious exemption statement in lieu of proof of immunizations, as well as a note from your Dr stating that you are fit to volunteer in the classroom.
 Please contact the Registrar if you require further information.